MicrosoftDocs/azure-dev-docs/articles/python/cloud-azure-terminology.md

 Within a subscription, a *resource group* is a logical container for other resources that you can then manage as a unit.

 A resource group typically relates to a specific project, and you must always specify a resource group when provisioning a resource.
 The first step with a new project is usually to create an appropriate resource group.

-By deleting the resource group you de-allocate all of its contained resources rather than having to delete each resource individually.
+Deleting a resource group de-allocates and deletes all of its contained resources, which is more convenient than deleting each resource individually.

 ## Region (location)